vshymanskyy/ViperIDE/README.md

 ## Limitations

+- `WebUSB` and `WebBluetooth` require a Chrome-based browser like Edge, Opera, Chromium, Brave, etc.
 - Older MicroPython versions may or may not work.
 Keep your MicroPython up to date.
-  *That said, ViperIDE has been reported to work with MicroPython v1.14 back from Feb 2021* 🤠
+  *That said, ViperIDE has been reported to work with MicroPython v1.13 back from Sep 2020* 🤠
 - Some USB devices require drivers installation.
 - Some boards are not detected by Android via USB OTG.
 In such cases, only `BLE`, `WebREPL`, `P2P` connection is possible.
-- On iOS, `WebBluetooth` and `WebUSB` are not available.
+- On iOS, `WebUSB` and `WebBluetooth` are not available.
 Only `WebREPL` and `P2P` works.